Old Sydney Burial Ground

 There is some variation between sources regarding the spelling of names.
 The 63 people confirmed to have been buried under a headstone are marked as such.
 If records are too vague to confirm if someone was buried at the cemetery, then the word ‘possible’ is used on the database entry.
 The inventory of burials only covers burials at the Old Sydney Burial Ground in the period from 1792 through to 1820.

-If one of your ancestors was buried in the Old Sydney Burial Ground, the City's History Program would like to receive biographical information about them.
-Information will be placed on file in the City Archives.
-Send information to History Program, City of Sydney, GPO Box 1591, Sydney NSW 2001 or email email@example.com.
+If one of your ancestors was buried at the Old Sydney Burial Ground, the City's History Unit would be interested to receive biographical information about them.

 This information will be placed on file in the City Archives to be made available to other researchers.
 Please email it to email@example.com or by post: